Graphegon/CoinBLAS/README.md

 The "SS" matrix now contains a row and a column for every sender and an edge from every sender to every other sender they have shared transaction with as the sender.
+The `select()` function is used to remove the diagonal "self-edges" that every sender would end up with back to themselves and are uninteresting for this problem.
 The `PLUS_FIRST` semiring says to sum common edges between any two senders but just using the left matrix, since the values in the transpose of the matrix are redundant.

 # The Future